-- "Operational Airports" (airports housing FBI aviation assets); and - Federally owned or leased facilities with over 500 available seats, excluding FBI Quantico, not planned to consolidate.
+- "Operational Airports" (airports housing FBI aviation assets); and - Federally owned or leased facilities with over 500 available seats, excluding the FBI's Quantico facility, not planned to consolidate.

-The panel will not need to independently determine the distances.
 The information provided to the panel will show the shortest driving distance from the approximate boundary of each site to each of the real estate assets.
 The driving distance will be calculated based on the average results from each of the following two commercial web mapping platforms: Google Maps and Apple Maps.
 The panel will use the total cumulative driving distance to compare the sites and assign a color.

-Subcriteria 1.c: The Proximity of the Site to the Headquarters of the U.S. Department of

-Justice: The panel will consider the distances measured from the approximate boundary of each site to the headquarters of the U.S. Department of Justice (DOJ) in Washington, DC.
-The distance will be calculated using the average results from each of the following two commercial web mapping platforms: Google Maps and Apple Maps.
-The FBI prefers sites that have the shortest distance from DOJ headquarters.
-Based on the information provided, the panel will compare the sites and assign a color.
+Subcriteria 1.c: The Proximity of the Site to Downtown Facilities (U.S. Department of Justice, U.S. Capitol, and White House): The panel will consider the cumulative driving distance from the approximate boundary of each site to the following downtown facilities: the headquarters of the U.S. Department of Justice (DOJ); the U.S. Capitol; and, the White House, in miles.
+The panel will use the total cumulative driving distance calculated by using the results from each of the following two commercial web mapping tools, Google Maps and Apple Maps.
+The Government prefers a site that is as close to the downtown facilities as possible.